Saturday, June 17, 2017

 11:30 A.M., festival grounds

-Miss Scandinavia and her court, costumed dancers and entertainers, and representatives from the Scandinavian lodges will assemble in the dining area of the Exhibit Hall and then parade through the arena and festival grounds to the outdoor stage for the Flag Raising and Midsummer Pole ceremony.
+Miss Scandinavia and her court, costumed dancers and entertainers, representatives from the Scandinavian lodges, and family groups will assemble in the dining area of the Exhibit Hall and then parade through the arena and festival grounds to the outdoor stage for the Flag Raising and Midsummer Pole ceremony.

 FLAG RAISING followed immediately by

 MIDSUMMER POLE RAISING